 With the new sequence added and selected in the sequence list, new clips will be added to this sequence.

 Build a Sequence

-Double-click or click the Add Clip button in the sequence’s clips list.
+Double-click the empty row or click the Add Clip button in the sequence’s clips list.

 Choose a node (Pro) and clip from that node to add.

 Arrange the clips by dragging on the handles to the left.

 Add an Animation Output.